anima-wg/brski-cloud/anima-brski-cloud.md

 Common to both uses cases is that they aid with the use of BRSKI in the presence of many small sites, such as teleworkers, with minimum expectations against their network infrastructure.

-The pledge is not expected to know whether the operator maintaned infrastructure has a BRSKI Registrar deployed or not.
+The pledge is not expected to know whether the operator maintained infrastructure has a BRSKI Registrar deployed or not.
 The pledge determines this based upon the response to its Voucher Request message that it receives from the Cloud Registrar.
-The Cloud Registrar is expected to determine whether the operator maintaned infrastructure has a BRSKI Registrar deployed based upon the identity presented by the pledge.
+The Cloud Registrar is expected to determine whether the operator maintained infrastructure has a BRSKI Registrar deployed based upon the identity presented by the pledge.

 A Cloud Registrar will receive BRSKI communications from all devices configured with its URI.
 This could be, for example, all devices of a particular product line from a particular manufacturer.
-When this is a significantly large number, a Cloud  Registrar may need to be scaled with the usual web-service scaling mechansisms.
+When this is a significantly large number, a Cloud  Registrar may need to be scaled with the usual web-service scaling mechanisms.

 ### Bootstrap via Cloud Registrar and Owner Registrar